AKASHAorg/akasha-core/README.md

 ### Playground test-app

-This [workspace](./examples) contains examples of applications that showcase the usage of Akasha Core.
+This [workspace](./examples) contains examples of applications that showcase the usage of AKASHA Core.

 ### Getting started with local development